CrewAI runtime authorization

 Add veto.guard() to each tool

 Call veto.guard() with the agent's role as context.
-The crew structure, tasks, and process type stay unchanged.
+Policy stays inside tool functions rather than the crew planner.

 What Veto covers for CrewAI agents